 Under the recently issued Statement 84, governments will need to apply specific criteria to determine if a fiduciary activity exists.
 The criteria focuses on determining if a government is controlling the assets of the potential fiduciary activity and determining who the beneficiaries are.
-A few of the major changes that will impact many governments include:
+A few of the major changes that will impact school districts include:

-- > Pension/OPEB Plans as Fiduciary Component Units: Pension and other postemployment benefit (OPEB) plans will need to be evaluated to determine if they meet the fiduciary component unit criteria. - Other Fiduciary Activities: There are various other types of assets that a government controls which will need to be evaluated under the new standard.
+Other Fiduciary Activities: There are various other types of assets that a government controls which will need to be evaluated under the new standard.
 Part of this evaluation will include identification of the beneficiary of the funds, consideration of how the assets are derived and the extent of administrative or direct financial involvement with the assets.